 - Output — the model's prediction of the target, plus typically a confidence interval.
 The output is not the bet decision; the bet decision uses the output.

-The graph runs top to bottom.
-The user does not write the runtime.
-The user wires up the boxes, hits Train, and reads the validation output.
-If the user wants to swap a linear regression for a small neural net, they delete one block and drop in another; the rest of the graph is unchanged.
-If you have come from coding, this feels constraining at first; after a few hours it feels liberating, because the entire model fits on one screen and every decision is visible.
+The flowchart runs top to bottom.
+You never write a line of code.
+You wire up the boxes, hit Train, and read the results.
+Want to swap a simple linear fit for a small neural net?
+Delete one box, drop in another; nothing else changes.
+If you come from coding, this feels constraining at first; after a few hours it feels freeing, because the whole model fits on one screen and every decision is right in front of you.

-How blocks compare to writing code
+How this compares to writing code

 Walkthrough: build an NFL spread model in 10 minutes